jonaseberle/euroscope-afv-wine/README.md

 Use this script only to install EuroScope (see "Usage" below).

-For audio use the Mac/Linux AfV client project [pierr3/VectorAudio](https://github.com/pierr3/VectorAudio).
-You can find downloads under "[Releases](https://github.com/pierr3/VectorAudio/releases)".
+For audio use the Mac/Linux AfV client project [pierr3/TrackAudio](https://github.com/pierr3/TrackAudio) (successor of [pierr3/VectorAudio](https://github.com/pierr3/VectorAudio)).
-This is in beta state but very usable.
-It needs people testing it.
-Please report problems with it on [pierr3/VectorAudio issues](https://github.com/pierr3/VectorAudio/issues).

-2023-05 We now have an RDF plugin for VectorAudio, too!
+2023-05 We now have an RDF plugin for TrackAudio, too!
 The well known RDFPlugin by @chembergj has been extended in a [fork by @KingfuChan](https://github.com/KingfuChan/RDF).
 You can find downloads under "[Releases](https://github.com/KingfuChan/RDF/releases)".

 ## Requirements: